kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0291 Cargo operations in interstate air transportation.md

 \(a\) Carriers providing cargo operations in interstate air transportation that also conduct other operations under section 41102 shall comply with the provisions of part 241 of this title.

-\(b\) Carriers providing cargo operations in interstate air transportation under section 41103 certificates shall comply with §291.42.
+\(b\) Carriers providing cargo operations in interstate air transportation under section 41103 certificates shall comply with [[Volume 4/A Economic regulations/0291 Cargo operations in interstate air transportation.md#§291.42   Section 41103 financial and traffic reporting.|§291.42]].

-\(c\) Carriers providing cargo operations in interstate air transportation under section 41103, and also providing other services under part 298 of this title, shall report their cargo operations in interstate air transportation operations in accordance with §291.42, and shall report all other traffic in accordance with the provisions of subpart F of part 298.
+\(c\) Carriers providing cargo operations in interstate air transportation under section 41103, and also providing other services under part 298 of this title, shall report their cargo operations in interstate air transportation operations in accordance with [[Volume 4/A Economic regulations/0291 Cargo operations in interstate air transportation.md#§291.42   Section 41103 financial and traffic reporting.|§291.42]], and shall report all other traffic in accordance with the provisions of subpart F of part 298.

 \[ER-1080, 43 FR 53635, Nov.
 16, 1978, as amended at 60 FR 43526, Aug.
 22, 1995\]

 ### §291.42   Section 41103 financial and traffic reporting.

-\(a\) *General instructions.* Carriers operating under section 41103 certificates that are not subject to part 241 of this chapter shall file Form 291-A, “Statement of Operations for Section 41103 Operations”, Schedule T-100, “U.S. Air Carrier Traffic and Capacity Data by Nonstop Segment and On-Flight Market”, and Schedule P-12(a), “Fuel Consumption by Type of Service and Entity” with the Department's Bureau of Transportation Statistics (BTS).
+\(a\) *General instructions.* Carriers operating under section 41103 certificates that are not subject to [[Volume 4/A Economic regulations/0241 Uniform system of accounts and reports for large certificated air carriers.md|part 241 of this chapter]] shall file Form 291-A, “Statement of Operations for Section 41103 Operations”, Schedule T-100, “U.S. Air Carrier Traffic and Capacity Data by Nonstop Segment and On-Flight Market”, and Schedule P-12(a), “Fuel Consumption by Type of Service and Entity” with the Department's Bureau of Transportation Statistics (BTS).

 \(1\) A single copy of the BTS Form 291-A report shall be filed annually with the Office of Airline Information (OAI) for the year ended December 31, to be received on or before February 10 of the immediately following year.
 A single copy of the monthly BTS Schedule P-12(a) is due at OAI within 20 days after the end of each month.
 An electronic filing of the monthly Schedule T-100 is due at OAI within 30 days after the end of each month.
 Due dates falling on a Saturday, Sunday or Federal holiday will become effective on the next work day.